Gluten Free Peaches ‘N Cream Strawberry Shortcake (Paleo, Nut-free, Vegan option)

 • Preheat oven to 350F.

-• Mash the bananas with a fork in a large bowl then add the remaining wet ingredients and blend with an electric mixer until well combined.
+• Mash 3 of the bananas with a fork in a large bowl then add the remaining wet ingredients and mix in a stand mixer or with a hand mixer until well combined.

 • Whisk all dry ingredients together in a smaller bowl, make sure there are no lumps.

-• Slowly add dry to wet as you beat with an electric mixer until all ingredients are just combined (don’t over mix).
+• Add dry to wet and mix on low until all ingredients are just combined (don't over mix).
 You may need to scrape down the sides of a bowl with a spatula to make sure all ingredients are combined.

 • Let batter sit for 5-10 minutes.
 The batter should now be somewhat thick.
 You don’t want a runny batter and it should need to be scooped into the pan, not easily run from bowl to pan.